Site Menu

 Will the music be too loud?

-It will definitely be loud, but that is part of the joy of live music, that it infuses every part of your body.
-Many professional musicians and frequent gig-goers use earplugs at gigs to protect their hearing.
+It will definitely be loud, but that is part of the joy of live music, that it infuses every part of your body, though we do try to limit the volume so that we do not disturb the neighborhood, Many professional musicians and frequent gig-goers use earplugs at gigs to protect their hearing.
 We don't want anyone to suffer hearing damage, so if it feels too loud to you or you have forgotten your earplugs, please ask us for some disposables.

 Can I take photographs?